isaul32/ckeditor5-math/README.md

 - Convert equation to mathtex when paste from word
 - Fix KaTex preview
 - Make better way to import lark theme for plugin
+- MathML input and output when using MathJax version 3